XinweiZhang/XinweiZhang.github.io/_posts/2023-04-19-confounding-and-suppression-effects.md

 In this post, I aim to illustrate the three points:
-* The meaning of linear regression coefficients changes when considering different models.
+* The interpretation of linear regression coefficients can change when considering different models.
-* The change in the significance of $$t$$-tests is not purely related to the change in the explanation of the variability in $$Y$$ after including the confounder/suppressor.
-It is more likely due to the change in the inference target.
+* Changes in the significance of $$t$$-tests are not purely related to the change in the explanation of the variability in $$Y$$ after incorporating a confounder or suppressor.
+It is also closely tied to changes in the target of inference.
 * The significance of the $$t$$-test should be carefully considered and not hastily regarded as an indicator of a good predictor.

 <!--more-->